Creators, let’s make you more money from your partnerships

 If the brand want you to turn your content around really quickly - you should be charging for it.

-If the brand are giving you as the creator 3+ days to turn around the content, it’s cheeky but not unreasonable.
+If the brand are giving you as the creator 4+ days to turn around the content, it’s cheeky but not unreasonable.
 Anything less than that I’d call a “rush campaign” and I’d be adding an extra fee on to the brand.
-Example: if a brand asked an agency to turn around a campaign that quickly, you can bet they’ll be charging rush fees too!
+Example: if a brand asked an agency to turn around a campaign that quickly, they charge rush fees for that too!

 4) Exclusivity with the brand

-In general, creators don’t charge for exclusivity with influencer brand partnerships BUT you need to know *when* to charge.
+In general, creators don’t charge for exclusivity when they work with brands, BUT you do need to know *when* to charge.

 If the brand are 1) asking for you not to work with a lot of brands that are not direct competitors and 2) for a longer period of time, don’t sell yourself short, I’d be charging for either of these things.
 A short exclusivity list is very fair, but anything that feels like a “wider” competitor isn’t (ie - if you’re a fizzy drink brand and they ask you not to work with a coffee company, fruit juices, dairy products and more - I’d call that an extensive list).

-If it’s a brand you really want to work with you could either negotiate these terms to reduce the brand list or charge the brand for an extensive competitor clause.
-(More often than not they’ll reduce the brand’s list but it’s a good option, as some brands will pay!)
+If it’s a brand you really want to work with, you could either negotiate these terms to reduce the brand list or charge the brand for an extensive competitor clause.
+(More often than not they’ll reduce the brand’s list but it’s a good option, as some brands will pay to keep you all to themselves!)

 5) Whitelisting

-One of those weird influencer marketing terms, if you’re not 100% sure what whitelisting is - it’s when a brand uses your content to create an ad which doesn’t appear on your feed, just as an ad.
+One of those weird influencer marketing terms, whitelisting is when a brand uses your content to create an ad which doesn’t appear on your feed at all, it just runs as an ad behind the scenes.

-This is a really easy way to increase your fee too so don’t be afraid to negotiate that into the offer, even if they haven’t asked your directly for it.
+This is a really easy way to increase your fee too so don’t be afraid to negotiate that into the offer, even if they haven’t asked you directly for it.

 7) They want to edit your video themselves

 Last but not least, if they want a copy of your raw footage with the ability to edit it to their liking, charge extra for that too.
-I’d be wary about this though, I’d always ask for final approval to keep you safe (as sadly, you just never know what a brand might add to your video).
+I’d be wary about this though, I’d always ask for final approval to keep you safe (as sadly, you just never know what a brand might add to your video, but I do hear brands asking for this from time to time)

 Previous